tsumansapkota/tsumansapkota.github.io/_posts/2020-06-06-Perceptron-to-DeepNeuralNets.md

 categories:
 - Algorithm
 excerpt: |
-  Journey From Perceptron to Deep Neural Networks in sequential fashion
+  Journey From Perceptron to Deep Neural Networks in sequential fashion.
+Start with Perceptron, move to Logistic Regression, Single Layer Neural Network, Multilayer Perceptron (1 hidden layer) and finally to Deep Neural Network.
+Understand the algorithm in sequential fashion along with visualization and math.
 feature_text: |
   ##### Perceptron to Deep-Neural-Network
   ###### The Road Less Travelled
-feature_image: "/assets/post_images/neural-network-history/feature_nn.png"
+feature_image: "/assets/post_images/perceptron-to-dnn/cover-NLR.svg"
-image: "/assets/post_images/neural-network-history/feature_nn.png"
+image: "/assets/post_images/perceptron-to-dnn/feature-NLR.svg"
 ---

 Neural Network is one of the most versatile Machine learning Algorithms.
 It has come a long way from early methods such as Perceptron.
 Many people jump directly into Deep Learning and face a problem understanding what exactly the algorithm is doing.
 It is useful to ignore the details by calling it a black box that just works.
 It is more useful to understand the details of its working for research and tinkering purpose.